 To understand this better let’s take an instance, consider an admin thinks that if he can capture maximum abandoned carts of guest users coming to the store then probably he can increase the conversion rate of visitors to buyers, as most customers prefer to have a guest checkout than going through the entire sign-in procedure.

 This way he can strategies to keep cart abandoned cut-off time for guest users as 30 minutes and logged-in user as 60 minutes as shown below.
 Thus he can achieve the target of capturing as many abandoned carts for guest users as possible, hence contributing to the increased revenue.

-An abandoned cart reminder email will be sent to logged-in users on the email address provided in their respective user profile of the store whereas guest users will receive abandoned cart reminder email on the email address provided on the checkout page.
+An abandoned cart reminder email will be sent to logged-in users on the email address provided in their respective user profile of the store whereas guest users will receive an abandoned cart reminder email on the email address provided on the checkout page.

-Also, for sending the abandoned cart reminder email the email templates of the store should be “Active”.
+Also, for sending the abandoned cart reminder email, the email templates of the store should be “Active”.
 Only active templates are considered for sending the abandoned cart reminder emails to the customers.

 Note: For logged-in users, we are taking the logged-in users Billing email address for sending the abandoned cart reminder emails.
-If the user profile does not have Billing email address then we consider the Email address which was used while registering to the store.
+If the user profile does not have a Billing email address then we consider the Email address which was used while registering to the store.

 Hence capturing of Abandoned Carts using Abandoned Cart Pro for WooCommerce plugin is indeed a boon for the online merchants who have to deal with scenarios where thousands of customers leave the store without any purchase making no significant contribution to the business.

-So to have a stop on losing precious customers each day, get your hands-on this product and help grow your business immediately.
+So to have a stop on losing precious customers each day, get your hands on this product and help grow your business immediately.
 Click here to know more about Abandoned Cart Pro for WooCommerce plugin.